am1553/100-days-of-code/README.md

 > values using the key.

 ### Beginners: Calculator
 > This program does the most basic calculation.
+Exposure to returning values from other function was demonstrated in this.